See the bottom of this post to learn more about EAB!

-Of everything I did that day, piecing together the patient’s story was my favorite.
+Of everything I did that day, simply hearing each patient’s story was my favorite.
 There were always so many experiences, so many triumphs and so many heartbreaks.
 The stories were complicated, and the patients’ health concerns were often multifactorial.
 In many ways, I think that is what drew me to medicine in the first place.
 The patient had an experience (or multiple seemingly unrelated experiences) to share, and I had the chance to piece together the right questions so we could determine the best ways to help multiple aspects of his or her health.